Are all dance studios the same? Here's why Tanya's Dance Company is the right choice...[Download Checklist]

 Students registering after the December costume showing can be charged an additional single-order and shipping fee of $25.00 in addition to the original price of the costume.
 This means your child's costume will be ordered separately with no guarantee of it arriving on time for pictures or the recital.
 As noted above under 'Withdrawals,' all costumes must be paid in full once they are ordered; if your child decides to withdraw from class, any costumes ordered must be paid in full before withdrawal is complete.

-Competition Teams Students that are in second grade and above are invited to be on a competition team.
+Competition Teams Students entering second grade and above, or by invitation, are welcome to be on a competition team.
 This entails taking a specific class that focuses on details in that style.
 Being on a competition team requires talent, commitment (both from parents and students), and team spirit.
 It requires regular practice outside of class.
-Auditions for the competition team are held the first week of May.
+Auditions for the competition team are held at the end of the previous season.
 Please contact the office for audition dates and additional information on competition team requirements.